chriskaringeg/Crimmz-pass-locker/README.md

 * To create an account with my details - log in and password.
 * Store my existing login information.
-* gCopy my credentials to the clipboard
+* Copy my credentials to the clipboard